 The gardens take up just over 200 acres of land.
 The garden is not only a beautiful place to visit, it also has educational centers which are frequented by local students as well as research centers to study the indigenous plants of Nepal.
 The garden got its nickname from the Godawari River which runs through it.

-Quick Tips for Visiting the Botanical Garden
+Quick Tips for Visiting

 - Leave enough time – The garden is surprisingly large so you should leave at least 3 hours to walk around and enjoy it.